Psychologist Dr. Maja Grünzner

 Strategies to Help Survivors Break Free from Trauma-Based Appeasement with Ingrid Clayton, PhD, November 2025

-Seminars on Female Sexuality and on Loss of Sexual Desire,
+Seminar: Female Sexuality and on Loss of Sexual Desire,

 Wispo AG, May and July 2025

-Seminar in Acceptance and Commitment Therapy (ACT),
+Seminar: Acceptance and Commitment Therapy (ACT),

 Wispo AG, December 2024

-Seminar in Couples Therapy: Happy Long-Term Relationships,
+Seminar: Couples Therapy — Happy Long-Term Relationships,

 Wispo AG, September 2023

-Seminar in Communication Psychology and Interviewing Techniques, 2coach, July 2016
+Seminar: Communication Psychology and Interviewing Techniques, 2coach, July 2016

 Academic Background